billie66/TLCL/book/environment.md

 This is some text.</tt>
 </pre></div>

-Using this technique, we can append text to the end of a variable&apos;s contents.
+<p>Using this technique, we can append text to the end of a variable's contents.
-By adding the string $HOME/bin to the end of the PATH variable&apos;s contents, the directory $HOME/bin is added to the list of directories searched when a command is entered.
+By adding the string $HOME/bin to the end of the PATH variable's contents, the directory $HOME/bin is added to the list of directories searched when a command is entered.
 This means that when we want to create a directory within our home directory for storing our own private programs, the shell is ready to accommodate us.
-All we have to do is call it bin, and we&apos;re ready to go.
+All we have to do is call it bin, and we're ready to go.</p>

 Note: Many distributions provide this PATH setting by default.
 Some Debian based distributions, such as Ubuntu, test for the existence of the ~/bin directory at